MicrosoftDocs/win32/desktop-src/Msi/custom-actions.md

 ---
-Description: The Windows Installer provides many built-in actions for performing the installation process.
+description: The Windows Installer provides many built-in actions for performing the installation process.
 For a list of these actions, see the Standard Actions Reference. ms.assetid: '4a1f3ccc-4904-47d0-bfc6-013e404de47e'
 title: Custom Actions
 ms.topic: article